premmettupalli/Top50-Movie-Analysis/README.md

 correlation with box office revenue, the other ten determinants found to be insignificant."[3]*

+\newpage

-# Different components of the Dashboard:
+# Components of the Dashboard:

-The dashboard contains different tabs with plots and tables:
+The dashboard contains 3 different tabs with plots and tables:

 1. Plots Tab